LleeMcD/Election_Analysis/README.md

 - PyPoll_Election_Outcome_by_Candidate.py
   - This file contains the original code for the audit.
 - PyPoll_Challenge.py.
-  - This file contains the modified code that was used to retrieve the addtional voting data at the county level
+  - This file contains the modified code that was used to retrieve the addtional voting data at the county level.

 ## Resources
 - Data Source: election_results.csv